Skip to content

 The benefits of the deal reg process are numerous, however, here are a few:

-It increases the visibility of revenue much sooner.
+It increases the visibility of revenue much sooner

 Particularly if the vendor has deployed a system in which partners can register deals themselves.
-With this, vendors can identify pipeline and forecast much earlier in the process.
+With this, vendors can identify sales pipeline and forecast much earlier in the process.

-It reduces conflict in the channel and increases partner satisfaction.
+It reduces conflict in the channel and increases partner satisfaction

 Once a deal has been registered only that partner can pursue the deal.
 This also means that the vendor’s direct sales teams cannot take the lead away from the partner.
 Protecting deals shows partners that vendors value their contribution towards sales and ensures they are rewarded for their efforts.

-It allows better resource allocation.
+It allows better resource allocation

 With increased visibility, the vendor can deploy resources to support the partners, particularly the higher priority deals.